Topps: Non-sports trading cards

-Among Topps's most notable achievements in the area of satire and parody have been Wacky Packages, a takeoff on various household consumer products, and Garbage Pail Kids, a parody of the Cabbage Patch Kids dolls.
-Another popular series was the Civil War News set, also with Norman Saunders' artwork.
+Among Topps' most notable achievements in the area of satire and parody have been Wacky Packages, a parody of various household consumer products, and Garbage Pail Kids, a parody of the Cabbage Patch Kids dolls.
+Another popular series was Civil War News, also with Norman Saunders' artwork.

-Earlier, particularly in the early and mid-60s, Topps thrived with several successful series of parody and satire cards for a variety of occasions, usually featuring artists who also worked at Mad magazine.
-There were several insult-valentine card series, plus a series of insult epigram cards called Wacky Plaques, several series of well-known-product advertising parody cards, a set of cards featuring the 'mad car-driver cartoons' of artist Big Daddy Roth, and a card-sticker series of fanciful bizarre 'rejected aliens' from other planets, among other semi-subversive outrageous over-the-top concepts designed for the semi-rebellious adolescent boomer market.
+Earlier, particularly in the early and mid-1960s, Topps thrived with several successful series of parody and satire cards for a variety of occasions, usually featuring artists who also worked at Mad magazine.
+There were several insult valentine card series, a 1959 series of insult epigram cards titled Wacky Plaks, several series of well-known product advertising parody cards, a 1980 series of cards based on, and inspired by, the "mad car driver cartoons" of artist Ed "Big Daddy" Roth titled Weird Wheels, and a sticker card series of fanciful bizarre "rejected aliens" from other planets, among other semi-subversive outrageous over-the-top concepts designed for the semi-rebellious adolescent boomer market.

-Although baseball cards have been Topps's most consistently profitable item, certain fads have occasionally produced spikes in popularity for non-sports items.
-For a period beginning in 1973, the Wacky Packages stickers managed to outsell Topps baseball cards, becoming the first product to do so since the company's early days as purely a gum and candy maker.
+Although baseball cards have been Topps' most consistently profitable item, certain fads have occasionally produced spikes in popularity for non-sports items.
+For a period beginning in 1973, Wacky Packages managed to outsell Topps baseball cards, becoming the first product to do so since the company's early days as purely a gum and candy maker.
 Pokémon cards would accomplish the same feat for a few years starting in 1999.
 In the absence of new fads to capitalize on, Topps has come under pressure from stock analysts, since its sports card business is more stable and has less growth potential.

-In 2015, Topps started to expand its non-sports category by adding more TV shows, as well as sci-fi with its brand-new Star Wars line (expanding into its own Topps virtual card app, similar to Topps BUNT), as well as Doctor Who, with regular autographs as well as vintage cut autographs, screen-worn relics, and more.
+In 2015, Topps started to expand its non-sports category by adding more TV series and science fiction with its brand-new Star Wars line (expanding into its own Topps virtual card mobile app that was similar to Topps Bunt), as well as Doctor Who, with regular autographs as well as vintage cut autographs, screen-worn relics, and more.

-Disney Channel
+The Disney Channel

-Topps worked together with the Disney Channel to create trading cards of High School Musical, High School Musical 2, High School Musical 3, and Hannah Montana.
+Topps worked together with the Disney Channel to create trading cards based on both the High School Musical film trilogy (High School Musical, High School Musical 2 and High School Musical 3: Senior Year) and the TV series Hannah Montana.